-John’s diagnosis came as no shock in 2020, as he had been experiencing some minor symptoms for several years beforehand.
-While considerably shaken by the reality of a Parkinson’s diagnosis, John has tried to approach it with the same boldness and positive attitude that he brought to his Type 1 Diabetes diagnosis 10 years earlier.
-He was drawn to the Davis Phinney Foundation as a resource that is deep not only in educational content but also in community engagement opportunities.
-John believes there is an art and science to successfully dealing with and managing conditions of this magnitude.
-Thousands of others have figured out that balance of living well for themselves, and John doesn’t want to waste any time learning what they know.
+My diagnosis came as no shock in 2020, as I had been experiencing some minor symptoms for several years beforehand.
+While considerably shaken by the reality of a Parkinson’s diagnosis, I have tried to approach it with the same boldness and positive attitude that I brought to my Type 1 Diabetes diagnosis 10 years earlier.
+I was drawn to the Davis Phinney Foundation as a resource that is deep in educational content and community engagement opportunities.
+I believe there is an art and science to successfully dealing with and managing conditions of this magnitude.
+Thousands of others have figured out that balance of living well for themselves, and I don’t want to waste any time learning what is already known.

-To John, living well with Parkinson’s means coming to peace with the diagnosis and the challenges that come with it.
-Beyond that, John believes there is a great opportunity to share what he has and will continue to learn with others.
-If he can help someone else in even a small way, he will consider that to be living well with Parkinson’s.
+To me, living well with Parkinson’s means coming to peace with the diagnosis and the challenges that come with it.
+Beyond that, there is a great opportunity to share what I have and will continue to learn with others.
+If I can help someone else, even in a small way, I consider that living well with Parkinson’s.

-At this stage of John’s life, he has the opportunity to give back in meaningful ways, whether it’s spending quality time with his wife and grandkids, exercising, or volunteering.
+At this stage of my life, I have the opportunity to give back in meaningful ways, whether it’s spending quality time with my wife and grandkids, exercising, or volunteering.
 There is so much to live for with Parkinson’s.